spex-xray/spex-help/source/models/hyd.rst

 SPEX and loads the Hyd model to calculate the spectrum.

-For users who are familiar with Fortran, we offer the supporting fortran90 subroutine, *hydro_driver*, to make the ion concentration file conveniently.
+For users who are familiar with Fortran, we offer the supporting fortran90 subroutine, :download:`hydro_driver.f90 </_static/user/hydro_driver.f90>`, to make the ion concentration file conveniently.
 The usage of the *hydro_driver* is described in :ref:`sect:hydrodriver`.

 For more general cases users can directly load the Hyd model and just calculate the spectrum.
 The model has two modes to specify the format